Chapter 3: Entering the Darkness

 time before we were due to report into the depot at Oakland, we decided

-I don’t think he was much of a drinker because he would not have
+think he was much of a drinker because he would not have hung out very

-hung out very long with me if he had been.
-I remember he and I walked
+long with me if he had been.
+I remember he and I walked the streets that

-big, beautiful city like San Francisco before going to a backward,
+city like San Francisco before going to a backward, war-torn place like

-war-torn place like Vietnam.
-Of course, I am sure we both knew what the
+Vietnam.
+Of course, I am sure we both knew what the other was really

 I remember that he and I eventually found an upscale restaurant